edunham/slides/humanhacking/rewrite.rst

 use the more modern less unethical remake

-IMAGE: stickman with buttons and sketch in a lab coat
+IMAGE: stickman with buttons and sketch with clipboard

 social scripts/expectations
 ---------------------------

 IMAGE: sketch as an NPC dialog

+.. note:: get help with scripts example

 bystander effect
 ----------------